colstrom/niftygate/README.md

 are given, `--secret-key-file` is ignored.
 These can also be given via environment, which is exactly what we did above.

-This key is used to sign a challenge phrase (currently given by `--message`), which should be known to both client and server.
+This key is used to sign a challenge phrase (currently given by `--challenge`), which should be known to both client and server.
 It does not need to be private.

 This signature is added to the request using the header given by `--signature-header`.